Historic West Adams: Buildings

-Historic West Adams is home to one of the largest collections of notable old houses west of the Mississippi River.
+West Adams is home to one of the largest collections of notable old houses west of the Mississippi River.
 The West Adams area was developed between 1880 and 1925 and contains many diverse architectural styles of the era, including the Queen Anne, Shingle, Gothic Revival, Transitional Arts and Crafts, American Craftsman/Ultimate Bungalow, Craftsman Bungalow, Colonial Revival, Renaissance Revival, Mediterranean Revival, Spanish Colonial Revival, Mission Revival, Egyptian Revival, Beaux-Arts and Neoclassical styles.
 West Adams boasts the only existing Greene and Greene house left in Los Angeles.
 Its historic homes are frequently used as locations for movies and TV shows including CSI, Six Feet Under, The Shield, Monk, Confessions of a Dangerous Mind, and Of Mice and Men.